Touch The Wall Fingers touching James W Herrick Jr's name on the Wall

 When the bracelets were first sold there were stick-on symbols that indicated whether the name on the bracelet was known as either a Prisoner of War (POW) or Missing in Action (MIA).

-There was the White Star within the Blue Circle that indicated the name on the bracelet was a POW.
+There was the White Star within the Blue Circle that indicated the name on the bracelet was a POW. (note see any of the bracelets displayed below for an example)

 There was the Blue star within the White Circle that indicated the name on the bracelet was a MIA.